 - 36% in customer service

-If you haven’t been focusing on a long-term business planning process, it’s not too late to think differently.
+If you haven’t been focusing on a long-term strategic planning process, it’s not too late to think differently.
 Your future success depends on effective organizational strategic planning.
 It’s also important to remember that a strategic planning process model involves your entire business.
 The discussions that result can lead to meaningful changes in your business.
 The purpose of strategic planning is to also analyze your business and set realistic goals and objectives.
 This leads to the creation of a formal document that lays out the company’s views and strategic goals for the future.

 Ready to learn more about strategic management and planning?
 Keep reading through the next sections.

 The 3 Step Strategic Planning Process

 What are the 3 steps in strategic planning?
 When it comes to the strategic planning process, think of it as having three phases: